 Provincial aid is offered through Service Ontario for Ontarians with continuous or recurrent impairment or disability under the Ontario Disability Support Program (ODSP).
-Under ODSP, a member of the benefit is eligible for drug coverage if income support is being paid on their behalf.
+Under ODSP, a benefit member is eligible for drug coverage if income support is being paid on their behalf.

-For Ontarians in temporary financial need, Ontario Works may be an option that provides support with health benefits as well as financial assistance for housing, food, and other living costs.
+For Ontarians in temporary financial need, Ontario Works may be an option that provides support with health benefits and financial assistance for housing, food, and other living costs.

 The Trillium Drug Program (TDP) is a government-run program that assists Ontarians 25-64 years old who are responsible for paying out-of-pocket for high-cost, recurring prescriptions.
-TDP will help cover prescription drug costs for all eligible household members, and though an application process is required, annual enrolment is automatic.
+TDP will help cover prescription drug costs for all eligible household members.
+Though an application process is required, annual enrollment is automatic.

-Beyond the aforementioned provincial assistance programs, there are a few federal programs that offer prescription drug coverage and will cover the cost of PrEP, including the Non-Insured Health Benefits (NIHB) program which offers benefits to First Nations registered under the Indian Act and Inuit who are recognized by an Inuit land claim organization; the Interim Federal Health Program (IFHP) which covers certain healthcare benefits for resettled refugees, refugee claimants, and certain other groups until they become eligible for provincial or territorial health insurance; and the Treatment Benefits Program which covers anyone holding a Veterans Affairs Canada (VAC) health card.
+Beyond the aforementioned provincial assistance programs, there are a few federal programs that offer prescription drug coverage and will cover the price of PrEP, including the Non-Insured Health Benefits (NIHB) program, which provides benefits for First Nations registered under the Indian Act and Inuit who are recognized by an Inuit land claim organization; the Interim Federal Health Program (IFHP) which covers certain healthcare benefits for resettled refugees, refugee claimants, and certain other groups until they become eligible for provincial or territorial health insurance; and the Treatment Benefits Program which covers anyone holding a Veterans Affairs Canada (VAC) health card.

 For residents of Saskatchewan, PrEP is fully covered by the provincial government for individuals who are at a higher risk of coming in contact with HIV.
 During your initial consultation, your clinician will go through the criteria with you and determine your level of risk.
 If you meet the criteria and have a valid Saskatchewan Health Card, PrEP will be available to you at no cost.

-Eventually, Freddie hopes to be able to serve all of the provinces and territories in Canada.
+Eventually, Freddie hopes to serve all of the provinces and territories in Canada.
 We’re not established in the following provinces and territories yet, but here is a brief overview of what coverage looks like for PrEP across the rest of Canada:

-Newfoundland and Labrador: PrEP coverage is available through the provincial drug program, and there are co-pays that are defined by the program’s eligibility criteria.
+Cost of PrEP in Newfoundland and Labrador: PrEP coverage is available through the provincial drug program, and some co-pays are defined by the program’s eligibility criteria.

-Prince Edward Island: if approved by the chief public health office, PrEP in Prince Edward Island will be provided at no cost.
+Cost of PrEP in Prince Edward Island: If approved by the chief public health office, PrEP in Prince Edward Island will be provided at no charge.

-Yukon: PrEP in Yukon is not covered by territorial assistance programs.
-Individuals who fit eligibility requirements for certain federal programs may be able to get the cost of PrEP covered, and private insurance will be required for those who are unable to enrol in federal programs.
+Cost of PrEP in Yukon: PrEP in Yukon is not covered by territorial assistance programs.
+Individuals who fit eligibility requirements for certain federal programs may be able to get the cost of PrEP covered, and private insurance will be required for those unable to enroll in federal programs.